jpetazzo/intro-to-docker/slides/Security/Body.md

   but until then, you should specify ``USER`` in your Dockerfiles, or use ``su`` or ``sudo``.

-<!SLIDE>
+---
-# Don't colocate security-sensitive containers
+## Don't colocate security-sensitive containers

 * If a container contains security-sensitive information, put it on its own Docker host, without other containers.